 Pay attention to your children, partner, and those around you.
 Everyone wants their children to get straight A’s, but knowing when to put the Tiger Mom hat down will help boost their confidence in the long run.
 Try out new activities and find things that you can enjoy together!
 Board games and trips to the zoo or museum are fun ways to connect and spend time away from the things that might make you feel overwhelmed or stereotypical.

-No matter what type of mom you want to be, being the best mom you can be is always the most important thing you can do.
+No matter what type of mom stereotype you want to be or do not want to be, being the best mom you can be is always the most important thing you can do.
+Although you may find yourself comparing your parenting style to one of these mom stereotypes, there are simple ways to change bad habits and make sure you are doing what is best for you, your children, and your entire family.

 Photo credits: Unsplash